inspec/inspec-aws/docs-chef-io/content/aws_auto_scaling_group.md

 ## Examples

-**Ensure that an auto scaling group has the correct desired capacity.**
+Ensure that an auto scaling group has the correct desired capacity:

 ```ruby
 describe aws_auto_scaling_group('MyAutoScalingGroup') do